Low Pay, High Skill: The Economics of Prison Labour in Telangana

 Peers and staff's positive feedback reinforces change, strengthening commitment to rehab.

 Productive inmates dismantle stereotypes, fostering inclusion.
-Success stories amplify this shift.
+Success stories play a key role in amplifying this shift.

-[Include Testimonial: "Prison labour gave me skills and confidence.
+[Former participant testimonial: “Prison labour gave me skills and confidence, helping me believe in a future beyond incarceration.
 Today, I'm a business owner, proving change is possible." – Anonymous rehabilitated inmate from Telangana program.]

 Incarcerated for theft, Ramesh honed his tailoring skills in prison.
 Post-release, he launched a shop employing ex-inmates, stabilising his family—echoing Tihar's successes.